-On behalf of the entire Board, I would like to thank you for your continued investment in APA Corporation at this important time in our ESG journey.
-We are proud of the work that we have accomplished and look forward to building on this momentum in the coming years.
+On behalf of the entire Board, I would like to thank you for your ongoing investment in APA Corporation.
+We look forward to continuing to deliver exceptional value for our shareholders as we help meet the world's increasing energy needs in a cleaner, more sustainable way.